Wehewehe Wikiwiki Hawaiian language dictionaries

 kikino Checkers.
 Dic.
 Mū Pākē.
 Chinese checkers.
 Mū kākela.
 Chess.

-3. A person employed to procure human victims when a heiau was to be dedicated or a new house built.
+Public executioner; person employed to procure human victims when a heiau was to be built.
+His duties included carrying out the execution.

 No nā lepiliRegarding tags: Pili piha a pili hapa paha kēia mau lepe i nā hua o luna aʻe nei.Tags may apply to all or only some of the tagged entries.